AlbertP3/FlashCards/README.md

 <li>In a revision mode, user can open a mistakes list side-window to see which cards they guessed wrong.
 Available with 'm' or score button.</li>
 <li>User is also able to see statistics regarding currently loaded file</li>
 <li>With Flashcards Console Commands user is able to access some extra functionalities listed in README file that are also available via 'help' command directly in the console</li>
+<li>Progress can be assessed with a 'Progress' chart displaying, in specified intervals, starting from top: total number of new words user failed to learn; sum of 'last positives' for Revisions created at this interval; total number of revisions regardless of the creation time</li>
 </ol>

 <h1>Tech Stack</h1>